 In addition to farm equipment, electric grids have benefited other aspects of daily life in Palampur.
 Many families now have refrigerators and cell phones that they would not have been able to afford previously with diesel fuel prices at around INR 110/l (USD 0.793/L).

-Another example is the Green Valley Cottage Industries cooperative which has used electricity from solar panels to light up their factory floor and run sewing machines with electric motors.
+Another example is the Green Valley Cottage Industries cooperative which has used electricity from Solar Panel Calculator to light up their factory floor and run sewing machines with electric motors.

 The sewing machines help them create fabric for a line of comforters and blankets under the brand name ‘ Himgiri.
 Since using these new technologies, the cooperative can sell 100% cotton products at a higher price than before.